pubik/pubik/src/pages/index.md

   aboutBackground: /img/flavor_wheel.jpg
   homeDescription: Wkrótce dostępny
 en:
-  homeTitle: English Title
+  homeTitle: Pubik
-  homeDescription: English Description
+  homeDescription: Comming soon
   aboutTitle: What is this app for?
   aboutDescription: >-
     We are group of friends who came up with idea of improving setting up